cpinitiative/usaco-guide/src/README.md

 ## Development speedup tips

-1. Delete src/functions/node_modules (messes with tailwind JIT)
-2. Delete pages/editor.tsx and pages/groups.tsx (or have them return an empty component).
+Delete pages/editor.tsx and pages/groups.tsx (or have them return an empty component).
 These pages have a lot of dependencies that slow down webpack.

+On my personal computer, I have hot reload times of ~1.5 seconds